edisonpapers/lathrops-notes/1/README.md

 Pig iron made wrot iron puddled by whirling motion giving mechanicali & magnetically with Cobalt, large amount discovered— whirls each particle Carbon in Contact with the oxide iron—== Pig iron steel m=={description="Underlined by Lathrop."} made from steel by passing current thr pig iron by passing current eliminating Carbon as graphite more & more until requisite point reached. all iron ore purified before use & bricked by Coking Coal, & fluxes so small furnaces used.

-X ==What new force?=={description="Lathrop’s marginalia followed by vertical red line"}.
+==What new force?=={description="Lathrop’s marginalia followed by vertical red line"}.
 Electric Signaling at seal, cloud flash—induction,—Cables using Thin Copper wire & signaling by new force.

 Animation suspended by Chloroform then Submersion in pure cyanogen Lowerest boiling point Hydrocarbon of the peteroleum series—octane?—until all water displaced in the tissued & then sealed in glass vessels animation thus preventing decomposition by the action of Bacteria internal & external= reanimated by Exhaustion of the Cyanogen by Vacuum pump & letting in of pure distilled water at temperature of 98.4—with mechanical inflation of the lungs and the use of a weak current to start muscular action